How hackers target customers through digital identities

 Article

 Manipulating someone to spill their passwords is often easier than breaking into a system directly.
-This tactic, Social engineering, includes various malicious activities facilitated through psychological manipulation where perpetrators deceive users into committing security errors or revealing confidential data.
+This tactic, social engineering, includes various malicious activities facilitated through psychological manipulation where perpetrators deceive users into committing security errors or revealing confidential data.

 Fraudsters typically rely on two primary tactics: impersonating trusted entities and instilling a sense of urgency in their communications.
 For instance, they may send emails purportedly from a colleague requesting sensitive information or place urgent phone calls claiming a credit card transaction has failed.
 The urgency of these situations often prompts individuals to act impulsively, making it much easier to give away sensitive information.1